Manhole (album): Songs and recording

-Bob Mathews observed that though in her career she had always been quite disciplined, known for her reliability, at this time, "she was very much self-abused.
+By this period Slick maintained a nighttime schedule so sessions were held in the evenings; on many occasions, according to engineer Bob Matthews, "she'd be up all one night and the next night wouldn't show up to the studio...so Paul and David would take over and do the work".
+Matthews observed that while previously in her career she had always been quite disciplined, known for her reliability in the studio, at this time "she was very much self-abused.
 She drank too much, smoked too much.
 She also shared my desire for particular drugs that kept us awake longer and allowed us to do more."
+Slick eventually began an affair with Matthews, and despite her erratic behavior he concluded that he enjoyed the entire time in the studio making the album.